natcap/natural-capital-footprint-impact/README.md

 *Table 1.
 Asset vector attribute table field requirements for Point mode and Buffer mode.*

+#### Polygon asset vector

+Required for **Polygon mode**.
+Polygon data must be provided in a [GDAL-supported vector format](https://gdal.org/drivers/vector/index.html).
+All polygons must be in the first layer.
+All features in the layer must be of the `Polygon` or `MultiPolygon` type.
+Any attributes that there in the original vector attribute table will be preserved in the output.

-If you are running the script in **Polygon mode**, no specific fields are required by the script. {???
+If you are running the script in **Polygon mode**, no additional fields are required by the script. {???
 Is this true ???}

 ## Data provided for you